fb3rasp/moviepages/README.md

 # MoviePages Module

-This module extends the SilverStripe CMS with the ability to show detailed information of movies.
-As a source, the OpenMovie Database will be used to retrieve details of the movies.
+This module extends SilverStripe CMS with the ability to show detailed movie information.
+OpenMovie Database will be used to retrieve information of movies and the CMS user has the ability to search for movies and store the information locally.

 ## Overview

-This Module adds a new page type which can be used to show information about movies.
-As a CMS user, you will have the ability to search for existing movie titles from the open movie database website.
-The CMS will retrieve information from the website and stores the movie relevant information locally as values of the page.
+This Module adds the page type 'Movie Page' which shows movie information.

+As a CMS user, you will have the ability to search for existing movie titles from OpenMovie Database.
+The CMS will retrieve the data and stores them locally.

-Once a movie title has been entered, a Ajax request will be send to the OMDBAPI which returns a JSON string.
+Once a movie title has been entered into the search text-field, a Ajax request will be send to the OMDBAPI which then returns a JSON string.

 The Open Movie Database does not require an API key.